north-carolina

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 23-6613 Kathy Allen v.
-Arthur Allen, et al. North Carolina 2024-01-30 Denied Relisted (2)IFP appellate-procedure appellate-rules civil-procedure constitutional-rights court-rules due-process estate-litigation motion-to-dismiss national-interest north-carolina standing Did the NCCOA and NCSC improperly deny appellant's motions or was it a violation of appellate rules and of national interest to court litigation and c…
+Arthur Allen, et al. North Carolina 2024-01-30 Denied Relisted (2)IFP appellate-procedure appellate-rules civil-procedure constitutional-rights court-rules due-process estate-litigation motion-to-dismiss national-interest north-carolina standing Did the NCCOA and NCSC - Improperly Deny Appellant's Motions for R. 33 Notice of Representation or was violation of the appellate rules and is of Nati…

 22-887 Rogelio Albino Diaz-Tomas v.
-North Carolina North Carolina 2023-03-15 Denied Amici (1)Response RequestedResponse WaivedRelisted (2) criminal-procedure defendant-rights due-process indefinite-postponement north-carolina plea-bargaining prosecution-postponement speedy-trial Whether the indefinite postponement of prosecutions in North Carolina, for the purpose of coercing guilty pleas, violates the Speedy Trial Clause or t…
+North Carolina North Carolina 2023-03-15 Denied Amici (1)Response RequestedResponse WaivedRelisted (2) criminal-procedure defendant-rights due-process indefinite-postponement north-carolina plea-bargaining prosecution-postponement speedy-trial In Klopfer v.
+North Carolina, 386 U.S. 213 (1967), the Court held unconstitutional a practice unique to North Carolina, under which the state indefini…

 21-6038 In Re Brian David Hill 2021-10-21 Denied Response WaivedRelisted (2)IFP constitution constitutional-violations district-court due-process fraud-on-court fraud-on-the-court habeas-corpus judicial-rebellion north-carolina supreme-court-authority uncontested-motions Where the U.S. District Court for the Middle District of North Carolina had systematically and repeatedly deprived a Petitioner of Due Process of Law …

 21-227 Venus Y. Springs v.
-North Carolina State Bar North Carolina 2021-08-17 Denied Response Waived civil-rights constitutional-rights corporate-litigation due-process evidence first-amendment free-speech judicial-discipline north-carolina standing Whether the posting of a deposition video to educate pro se litigants is protected by the First Amendment
+North Carolina State Bar North Carolina 2021-08-17 Denied Response Waived civil-rights constitutional-rights corporate-litigation due-process evidence first-amendment free-speech judicial-discipline north-carolina standing I. Whether the N.C.
+Court of Appeals erred in holding that Springs' posting of a deposition video --long after the proceedings were concluded -- in or…

 19-8810 Jonathan Monterio Davidson v.
-United States Fourth Circuit 2020-06-24 Denied Response WaivedIFP armed-career-criminal-act breaking-and-entering criminal-law criminal-sentencing felonious-breaking-and-entering north-carolina north-carolina-law statutory-interpretation violent-felony Does North Carolina's offense of felonious breaking and/or entering qualify as a violent felony under the Armed Career Criminal Act?
+United States Fourth Circuit 2020-06-24 Denied Response WaivedIFP armed-career-criminal-act breaking-and-entering criminal-law criminal-sentencing felonious-breaking-and-entering north-carolina north-carolina-law statutory-interpretation violent-felony 1.
+DOES NORTH CAROLINA'S OFFENSE OF FELONIOUS BREAKING AND/OR ENTERING QUALIFY AS A VIOLENT FELONY UNDER THE ARMED CAREER CRIMINAL ACT?

 19-7248 Christopher Omar Hinton v.
 United States Fourth Circuit 2020-01-10 Denied Response WaivedIFP attempted-robbery crime-of-violence dangerous-weapon federal-sentencing north-carolina north-carolina-law sentencing-guidelines united-states-sentencing-commission united-states-sentencing-guidelines Whether North Carolina attempted robbery with a dangerous weapon qualifies as a crime of violence under Section 4B1.2 of the United States Sentencing …

 19-737 James Nathaniel Douse v.
-United States, et al. Eleventh Circuit 2019-12-10 Denied Response WaivedRelisted (2) camp-lejeune civil-rights disability disability-statute due-process eleventh-circuit federal-courts federal-district-court north-carolina standing state-legislator takings toxic-exposure toxic-water Whether the Eleventh Circuit Court of Appeals and the Federal District Court of Northern Georgia erred in their interpretation and application of the …
+United States, et al. Eleventh Circuit 2019-12-10 Denied Response WaivedRelisted (2) camp-lejeune civil-rights disability disability-statute due-process eleventh-circuit federal-courts federal-district-court north-carolina standing state-legislator takings toxic-exposure toxic-water QUESTIONS A through K. Pursuant to Rule 10 and Rule 11.
+Answering these short questions will resolve our issues and concerns with The Eleventh Circuit…

 19-6116 Ronald E. Evans v.
 United States Second Circuit 2019-10-01 Denied Response WaivedIFP armed-career-criminal-act burglary categorical-approach criminal-statute-interpretation generic-burglary north-carolina north-carolina-burglary north-carolina-statute second-degree-burglary sentencing-enhancement statutory-interpretation trailers Whether North Carolina second degree burglary (N.C.
 Gen. Stat. § 14-51), which encompasses unlawful entries into trailers used to store property, is c…